Open Shortest Path First: Backbone area

 The backbone area (also known as area 0 or area 0.0.0.0) forms the core of an OSPF network.
 All other areas are connected to it, either directly or through other routers.
 OSPF requires this to prevent routing loops.
 Inter-area routing happens via routers connected to the backbone area and to their own associated areas.
 It is the logical and physical structure for the 'OSPF domain' and is attached to all nonzero areas in the OSPF domain.
 In OSPF the term autonomous system boundary router (ASBR) is historic, in the sense that many OSPF domains can coexist in the same Internet-visible autonomous system, RFC 1996.

 All OSPF areas must connect to the backbone area.
 This connection, however, can be through a virtual link.
 For example, assume area 0.0.0.1 has a physical connection to area 0.0.0.0.
 Further assume that area 0.0.0.2 has no direct connection to the backbone, but this area does have a connection to area 0.0.0.1.
 Area 0.0.0.2 can use a virtual link through the transit area 0.0.0.1 to reach the backbone.
 To be a transit area, an area has to have the transit attribute, so it cannot be stubby in any way.

 Regular area

-A regular area is just a non-backbone (nonzero) area without specific feature, generating and receiving summary and external LSAs.
+A regular area is just a non-backbone (nonzero) area without a specific feature, generating and receiving summary and external LSAs.
 The backbone area is a special type of such area.